Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-\nsection{Discussion and Limitation} \nsubsubsection{Safety implications} We demonstrate the attack effectiveness of the NDD attack against the commodity AD vehicle but also find that these attacks were not as robust at different distances.
-Thus, this vulnerability may not pose an immediate threat to fast-driving AD vehicles.
+\textbf{Safety Implications:} We demonstrate the attack effectiveness of the NDD attack against the Tesla Model 3 but also find that these attacks were not as robust at different distances.
+Thus, this vulnerability may not pose an immediate threat to fast-driving Tesla or other autonomous vehicles.
 However, the possibility of affecting a driving vehicle cannot be completely ruled out.
 We note that the effect of the attack is unlikely to be a coincidence, as these attacks are detected as stop signs even though they do not resemble similar to legitimate stop signs at all.
 If the attack is reddish and hexagonal, it could be a coincidence.
 However, it cannot be considered a coincidence that such an attack with blue, purple, green, or non-hexagonal shapes is detected as a stop sign at such a high rate.
-Furthermore, the current NDD attack does not have any special optimization processes to attack the commodity AD vehicle.
-Prior works have already shown that we can integrate image generation models into attack optimization processes~\cite{bai2021ai, chen2023diffusion}.
+Furthermore, the current NDD attack does not have any special considerations to attack the Tesla Model 3.
+As in prior work~\cite{bai2021ai, chen2023diffusion}, we may improve the attack by integrating diffusion models into attack generation processes.
 We hope that our study can facilitate further research to assess the security threat of diffusion models.
-If this paper is accepted, we plan to conduct a responsible vulnerability disclosure to the commodity AD vehicle.
+We have performed a responsible vulnerability disclosure to Tesla before the public release of this work.

-\nsubsubsection{Possible defenses} As a possible defense for the stop sign attack, we can use OCR to detect the attack by recognizing whether the ``STOP'' text is on it or not.
-As discussed in RQ3, the generated images are likely to fail to generate the exact ``STOP'' text.
-However, possible defense is not trivial for other classes besides stop signs as no generic defense against adversarial attacks has been reported so far~\cite{athalye2018obfuscated, carlini2019evaluating,tramer2020adaptive}.
-For the physical-world attacks, PatchCleanser~\cite{xiang2022patchcleanser} shows high certifiable robustness against patch attacks, but it is not applicable to the NDD attack since the attack vector is not a small patch.
-As in RQ4, the ``robustified'' training~\cite{ilyas2019adversarial} can improve the robustness, but it remains a mitigation measure and thus further research efforts are needed in this area.